K-Sivae8/Fruits-recommendation/README.md

-# Fruits-recommendation
+Movie Recommendation System
-It is an fruits and vegetables recommendation project based on the user requirements
+It is an Movie recommendation project based on the user requirements